awsdocs/amazon-athena-user-guide/doc_source/fine-grained-access-to-glue-resources.md

 ## Mandatory: Access policy to the `Default` database and catalog per AWS Region<a name="full-access-to-default-db-per-region"></a>

-For Athena to work with the AWS Glue Data Catalog, the following access policy to the `default` database and to the AWS Glue Data Catalog per AWS Region for `GetDatabase` and `CreateDatabase` must be present :
+For Athena to work with the AWS Glue Data Catalog, the following access policy to the `default` database and to the AWS Glue Data Catalog per AWS Region for `GetDatabase`, `GetDatabases`, and `CreateDatabase` must be present :

 ```
 {